-(a) General Principles. - The following principles apply in determining where to source the sale of a product for the seller's purpose and do not alter the application of the tax imposed under G.S.
+(a) General Principles. - The following principles apply in determining where to source the sale of an item for the seller's purpose and do not alter the application of the tax imposed under G.S.
 105-164.6.
 Except as otherwise provided in this section, a service is sourced where the purchaser can potentially first make use of the service.
 These principles apply regardless of the nature of the item, except as otherwise noted in this section:

 (1) When a purchaser receives an item at a business location of the seller, the sale is sourced to that business location.